 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

-Your doctor will prescribe your exact dose and tell you how often it should be given. dantrolene is given through a needle placed in one of your veins.
+Your doctor will prescribe your exact dose and tell you how often it should be given.
+This medicine is given through a needle placed in one of your veins.

-dantrolene may cause drowsiness, dizziness, or muscle weakness in some people.
-Make sure you know how you react to dantrolene before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert or well-coordinated.
+This medicine may cause drowsiness, dizziness, or muscle weakness in some people.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert or well-coordinated.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.